 In 2016, we will be offering five presentation formats for our participants.
-Presentation formats incluide: poster presentations, 30-minute topical presentation, 60-minute breakout presentation, 90-minute seminar/colloquium, and 120-minute interactive workshop.
+Presentation formats incluide: Interactive Poster Presentations, 30-Minute Topical Presentations, Storytelling, 60-Minute Breakout Presentations, 90-Minute Seminar/Colloquium/Skill Development Sessions, and 120-Minute Interactive Workshops.

 30-Minute Topical Presentation